RedStone576/RedStone576/README.md

-## Hi i'm RedStone576
+## Hi i'm RedStone576, and i have no idea why i here

-## I'm:
-- 👨‍💻 Totally not a good developers don't ask me something cause i'll have no idea what i'm reading about
-- 🥕 Learning everything cause i'm suck and my friend is just better than me, for example i made this file by forking someone repo and copypaste the code lmao
-- 🧠 Good student, yes they just doesn't know how smart i am at school lol
-- 🌮 Taco is gud.
+## Maybe because ctrl, c, and v is my favorite buttons